 This past year I’ve felt so alone.
-Suddenly all relationships lived within windows and behind screens.
-Without being near people, I started to wonder if I was even human anymore.
+Suddenly everyone was framed within windows and veiled behind screens.
+Separated from people, I started to wonder if I was even human anymore.

 Outside, everything was on fire, but I was safe behind my screen.

 Lost in someone else's dreams.

 Riding a motorcycle down a quiet road in the city at midnight.
 Roadside trees appearing and disappearing in my headlights.
 Night breeze cool on my face.
 Life itself beating assuredly beneath me.

 Some days grabbed me by my shoulders and shook me into living.